PradHolla/SimpFileConv/README.md

 ```
 Note: Manual location of the CSV file present in the system can also be given.

-The converted JSON format is displayed with the total time taken for conversion.
+The converted JSON format is displayed in the console with the total time taken for conversion.
 # Secondary Implementation
 This is another implementation where user can convert using a GUI.
 This is a demonstration of large scale implementation of file conversions.